 When Massachusetts School of Law was founded in 1988, about midway through the inflationary 35 year period, law school tuitions for full-time students in New England ranged from about $11, 000 per year to about $16,000 per year.
 Today the average full-time law school tuition in New England is nearly $30,000 per year, and tuitions are as high as $36,000 per year.
 The time has come when many prospective law students will or should consider relative tuitions as one of the factors to think about when deciding on a law school (as prospective students do with regard to undergraduate schools and other types of graduate schools).

 When MSLAW was founded and full-time New England law school tuitions ranged from $11,000 to $16,000, one of our goals was not to participate in the constant upward spiral of law school tuitions.
 We set an initial full-time tuition of $8,000 per year.
 In the 18 years of MSLAW’s existence, its tuition has risen a few times to be sure, in order to insure that the school always remains in excellent financial shape.
-But today MSLAW’s tuition still is only $16,989.90. per year, far less than the New England average, in fact only about 40 percent of the New England average.
+But today MSLAW’s tuition still is only $19,500. per year, far less than the New England average.

 Three questions arise.
 One is why has MSLAW held down tuitions so stringently.
 Another is how has it been able to do so when other schools have been raising tuitions year after year after year until their tuitions are nearly $30,000 per year on average.
 A third question is in what way should a prospective student take tuition into account when deciding upon a law school.